janisdd/vscode-edit-csv/README.md

 **Note that the data flow is one way (editor to source file).
 If you make changes to the source file (.csv) while the editor is open, the editor will not be updated!**

-## Important Notes
+## ¡ Important Notes !

-- On initial load all rows are expanded so that all rows have equal length (number of cells)
+- On initial load all rows are expanded so that all rows have equal length (number of cells (if necessary)
+	- if that happens you will see the `unsaved changes` indicator right from the start

 - Quotes from quoted fields (where the quotes are not needed) are removed
 	- this is because the file is parsed as csv and thus the quotes are removed.
 If the quotes are needed (for escaping) then the resulting field will be properly quoted